Nikitha2802/DjangoBookStore/README.md

 # commands
 - First activate the environment
-- TO run the project use the command--python manage.py runserver
+- To run the project use the command--python manage.py runserver